Custom scanners

 pass

-This argument specifies whether the scanner requires any configuration options from the Vigil config file (that you passed to Vigil.from_config
+This argument specifies whether the scanner requires any configuration options from the Vigil config file (that you passed to `Vigil.from_config`.&#x20;

-and pass any key:value options in that section to the registered scanner as keyword arguments.
+If set to `True`, Vigil will look in that config file for a section named `scanner:$name` and pass any key:value options in that section to the registered scanner as keyword arguments.&#x20;

 **Config example**